harshitgupta1337/kubevirt/demo/setup-env/README.md

 ## Prerequisites

+IMPORTANT: Do this only when the machine is rebooted, or if a new machine is being setup.

 Execute the script `./remount-dirs.sh` to mount K8s and container runtime storage directories on `/mnt`.

 ## Create a K8s cluster